How to Propagate Monstera Deliciosa

 Air layering for cheaters

-Remember when that girl went viral on Tik Tok for ticking her aerial roots (her Monstera’s, that is) in a glass of water and insisting it led to a growth spurt (again, her Monstera’s)?
+Remember when that girl went viral on Tik Tok for sticking her aerial roots (her Monstera’s, that is) in a glass of water and insisting it led to a growth spurt (again, her Monstera’s)?

 Yeah, putting aerial roots in water won’t guarantee new growth, but it can be a great way to root a node without chopping it.
 It’s the same principle as air layering, but the node will grow water roots, so it’ll be a little bit more finicky to transfer to soil.